Installing BPFs from our CI

 The install.sh script will also install udev-hid-bpf itself (required as it is invoked by the installed udev rule).
 The default prefix is /usr/local and all files will be installed under that prefix.
 The exception are udev rules which will be installed in /etc.

-Keep the directory around until testing is complete, you can uninstall it all with:
+Keep the directory around until testing is complete, you can uninstall it all with our uinstall.sh script which takes the same options as install.sh:

 ...